-Strand design limited to 7(6/1) which will result in lower fatigue resistance for bigger diameter ropes - High contact stresses between opposing layers when outer strands are tightened.
+- Strand design limited to 7(6/1) which will result in lower fatigue resistance for bigger diameter ropes - High contact stresses between opposing layers when outer strands are tightened. - High contact stresses between adjacent strands in the same directions of lay, when relevant lay lengths are shortened.